silentwhaleluo/Database-Notes/SQL.md

 These are created when SQL Server is installed.

 - Master
-It holds security related information and it is very important DB from migration and security perspective.
-It holds server level information such DB users, Server logins, passwords, server level settings.
+It holds **security** related information and it is very important DB from migration and security perspective.
+It holds **server level information** such DB users, Server logins, passwords, server level settings.
 All user defined DBs are authenticated using this DB.
 It can be considered as heart of SQL Server.
 - Model
-It is like a template, which is used by SQL server.
+It is like a **template**, which is used by SQL server.
 When user creates a DB SQL server internally creates a copy of Model DB and renames to the name given by user.
 - MSDB
 Schedules used by or created for SQL Job Agent are managed and stored in MSDB.
 Developers can store/deploy their SSIS packages in MSDB.
 - TempDB
-It is used by SQL Server to handle/manage temp objects such as Temp Tables, snapshots, cursors etc.
+It is used by SQL Server to handle/manage **temp objects** such as **Temp Tables, snapshots, cursors** etc.
 - Resource DB
-This is a hidden system DB.
-It holds all meta data and resource management info.
+This is a **hidden** system DB.
+It holds all **meta data** and **resource management info**.